 The transducer converts the DC(Direct Current) electricity into AC(Alternating Current) and then converts the ac into sound energy (sonar waves).
 The transducer converts power into sound energy with the help of tiny crystals grown in large labs.
 These piezoelectric crystals and are of specific shape and geometry.

-The crystals get made up of barium titanate or lead zirconate titanate.
+The crystals consist of barium titanate or lead zirconate titanate.
 These crystals are efficient at converting electricity into sound.
 The crystals grow or contract when exposed to electric currents.
 Alternating current gets used rather than direct current.
-The AC enables the crystals to expand, contract and vibrate rapidly.
+Moreover, the AC enables the crystals to expand, contract, and vibrate rapidly.

 This process ultimately produces sound.
-These crystals vibrate again creating sound waves in return.
-The transducer calculates the time taken by the sonar waves to travel to determine the distance.
-This information gets sent to the fish finder’s display, and the angler can interpret as visual data.
+Likewise, these crystals vibrate again creating sound waves in return.
+Also, the transducer calculates the time taken by the sonar waves to travel to determine the distance.
+This information gets sent to the fish finder’s display, and the angler can interpret it as visual data.

 Detecting Fish through a Fish Finder